 - tea tree – helps to heal your scalp of any issues that may be causing itchiness because it is anti-fungal.
 It was one of my favorite essential oils when I experienced hair loss post-pregnancy.

-Homemade Dry Shampoo Recipe by Mama Z
+DIY Dry Shampoo Recipe

 - ¼ cup arrowroot powder or organic cornstarch